 If you can hear your exhaust while you’re driving, you can be sure that people outside of the car are faring worse.
 Still, most cars do come with a solution for this.
 One crucial part of the exhaust system is the muffler, the part which envelopes the last part of the pipe before the opening.
 The muffler’s primary function is to make the exhaust quieter, and if it’s failing at that, it may be time to get a new one.

-One of my favorite ones I’ve found is this K-Tuned Universal 3-inch Muffler (Amazon).
-While I was researching ways to make your exhaust pipe quieter, I came across a YouTube video where the muffler was installed on a Civic.
+While I was researching ways to make your exhaust pipe quieter, I came across a YouTube video where the K-Tuned Universal 3-inch Muffler (Amazon) was installed on a Civic.

 Although I’d much rather have a mechanic handle this kind of machinery, you can see how to swap out your muffler in the video.
-In addition, if you’d rather use something a bit cheaper, you can go for this Autosaver88 3-inch Bullet Muffler (Amazon).
-According to the user reviews, it’s pretty promising and will make your exhaust sound deeper and more pleasant.
+In addition, if you’d rather use something a bit cheaper and less sporty, you can go to Amazon and choose one of these.

 Whichever product you end up going for, you’ll need to clean the area first, then work on taking the existing muffler off.
 If you’re not sure that you can do it alone, grab a friend or a mechanic.